What we do

 PCR is a vital technology used in molecular biology and diagnostics.
 Temperature cycling creates a series of events : DNA denaturation, primer annealing, and polymerase extension.
 These stages of PCR result in exponential DNA amplification.

-Thirty years have passed since PCR was discovered and many researchers have investigated techniques to make PCR faster (read more about Rapid-cycle PCR).
+When PCR was discovered in 1985, each cycle took several minutes to perform, requiring hours for completion.
+Since then, many groups have developed unique methods to make PCR faster (read more about Rapid-cycle PCR).
 In the early 90's, Rapid-cycle PCR was developed with 10 - 30 second cycles.
 Groups have aimed at 10 second cycles (2, 3), 5.25 - 4.6 second cycles (4, 5), 3 second cycles (6, 7) using various technological advances, and 2.7 second cycles (8) using gallium and glass capillaries.

-Unfortunately, these attempts to reduce PCR cycles times compromised efficiency and yield as well as used simpler targets.
+Unfortunately, these attempts to reduce PCR cycle times often used simple targets and compromised efficiency and yield.
 Practical sub 5 minute PCR amplification of genomic DNA proved difficult.

 Figure Below: A slower example (for easier visualization) of the PCR and Melting Process